 This module builds on the level four module, Technology of Flour Confectionery.
 It will enhance and advance existing skills and promote the design and production of creative confectionery.
 It will enable you to demonstrate confidence in raw material selection and balance in products and teach you more about the legislation requirements that need to be considered when designing and producing confectionery products.
 You'll also be able to research future work trends, e.g. specific dietary needs or healthier eating products.
 These skills are essential in an ever-changing market place.
 Assessment: 60% practical ability, (approximately 2 hours), 30% through written work, (approximately 1500 words), you'll also be required to produce and maintain a record of all practical sessions, (10%).

 - Artisan chocolate

-- Product design, development, packaging, labelling and plant layout
+- Product design, development, packaging, labelling and flow processes

-This course is widely recognised across the baking industry and provides strong working partnerships with a number of organisations providing excellent career opportunities upon graduation.
+This course is widely recognised across the baking industry and provides strong working partnerships with a number of organisations, refer to professional links for specific detail, providing excellent career opportunities upon graduation.

 The majority of bakers in the UK are employed in plant bakeries and in-store bakeries.
 These tend to be large companies, where opportunities for further training and career progression tend to be more positive.
 Prospects for promotion in baking are good, with options available to move into supervisory roles, production management roles or into an advisory role – depending on which area of bakery you specialise in.